Musician Training Programs and Education Requirements

 - Instrumental instruction

 Bachelor of Arts in Music

-A 4-year bachelor's degree in music provides advanced coursework in musical theory, composition, production and conducting.
+A bachelor's degree program in music provides advanced coursework in musical theory, composition, production and conducting.
 Students learn to play various instruments and, if desired, take vocal training courses.
 A bachelor's degree program in music may include courses on:

 - Advanced musical composition

 - Classical music training

 Musicians are not required to have a specific amount of job experience.
 When pursuing opportunities with musical venues, musicians must often submit musical demos or perform an audition.
 Job experience may lead to greater musical skills, more contacts and more opportunities, but there is no standard amount of experience required to be a musician.

 Musicians do not need to be licensed or certified.
 Employers evaluate musicians based on musical abilities and knowledge of musical styles.
 Musicians who have a diverse knowledge of musical theory and production techniques have the best opportunities for employment.
 Potential employers typically rely on musical demos and live stage auditions to award jobs.

 Workshops and Seminars